 Science

-Our science topic this half term is 'Animals Including Humans.'
+Our science topic this Autumn term is 'Electricity'

 For more information please click on the picture below.

-This Summer 1st term, our Christian Value is JUSTICE.
+This 1st Autumn term our Christian Value is...

-In class our R.E. topic will be - Are all churches the same?
+In class our R.E. question will be -

 Times tables test / multiplication check: the basics